Getting Ready for Camp

 Manage impulses that could cause harm to themselves or others

 If you have questions about whether camp is the right fit for your child, or if additional support may be needed, please contact us early so we can discuss options together.
+In many cases, we can arrange ways to support campers who require extra support in these areas.

 What Not to Bring to Camp